← Reference Deep-Dives Reference Deep-Dive · 7 min read

 Claims are the bridge between concept and communication.
 A validated concept with poorly tested claims will underperform in market because the advertising, packaging, and retail execution all depend on claim effectiveness.

 Present five to seven candidate claims and ask participants to identify the most compelling, most believable, and most different from competitors.
 The claim that ranks first across all three dimensions is the lead claim.
-Support claims need separate testing: a clean-label CPG concept might test “no artificial ingredients” versus “only five ingredients” versus “certified organic.”
+Support claims need separate testing: a clean-label CPG concept might test “no artificial ingredients” versus “only five ingredients” versus “certified organic” — three formulations of similar substance with different motivational power.

 Iterative Testing Across Development Stages